escalonn/arko-shortcuts/arko-shortcuts-readme.txt

 #########################################

-Keyboard Shortcuts + Interface Adjust:
 Interface Adjust:  Adjusts the character selection GUI so that it does not overlap with the character interface.

-	Keyboard Shortcuts: This adds 10 shortcuts to the game: "z","x","c","v","b","n",",",".","/","l"
+Keyboard Shortcuts:

 z raises levy directly from any county you have control over z also toggles siege interface while selecting a province or army in an enemy province.